Part-Time and Visiting Faculty Positions

 Full-Time Faculty Positions

 Open positions for full-time faculty are typically posted to the Full-Time Faculty Positions page in late August/early September of each year.
-A search committee composed of faculty will review applications to identify up to 20 semifinalists for telephone interviews (typically before February).
-From this pool, a select group of finalists will be invited to campus to give a public presentation of their work, interview with the search committee, interact with students, and discuss the position in detail with the Graduate Dean, Undergraduate Dean, or Dean of Faculty (typically in March or April).
-The final candidate is typically identified in April.
-Positions begin in late August.
+A search committee composed of faculty will review applications to identify semifinalists for remote interviews.
+From this pool, a select group of finalists will be invited to campus to give a public presentation of their work, participate in an interview with the search committee, interact with students, and discuss the position in detail with members of the SAIC community.
+The final candidate is typically identified in April and positions begin in mid-August.

 Questions regarding the School and its open positions, application procedures, or the search process may be emailed to email@example.com.
 Please consult saic.edu/about for information on the School and its programs, or saic.edu/about/jobsatsaic for open positions and application procedures.